AkanshuGupta/AkanshuGupta/README.md

 Hello, folks! 👋
-I'm Akanshu Gupta, a freelance QA Engineer (Automation, Performance and Manual tester) from India and currently working as a Freelancer.
+I'm Akanshu Gupta, a QA Engineer (Automation, Performance and Manual tester) from India.
 You can find me on LinkedIn and uprowrk.

 Here is a brief description of my professional experience and area of expertise

-A professional with more than 4 years of experience in automation testing of various Web-based applications and Mobile Applications, Demonstrated experience in planning, designing, scripting, executing test cases and creation of automation testing framework.
+A professional with more than 4.5 years of experience in automation testing of various Web-based applications and Mobile Applications, Demonstrated experience in planning, designing, scripting, executing test cases and creation of automation testing framework.
 In-depth level of working knowledge on e-commerce, capital market and financial related web-based, client/server and mobile application using agile process.
 Experience working in Agile environment